-High up on the north side of Mount Tamalpais is a tiny, isolated old-growth redwood grove that's sustained by a small spring.
+Tucked into a ravine high up on the north side of Mount Tamalpais is a tiny, isolated old-growth redwood grove sustained by a small spring.
 Although it doesn’t have any really big trees, it’s a remarkable sight; at this altitude Mount Tamalpais is mostly covered with dry, brushy woodland, so the lush, open redwood grove really stands out.

-From the trailhead, the Colier Springs Trail descends through rather dry-looking woods..
+From the trailhead, the Colier Springs Trail descends into a ravine through rather dry-looking woods.
 Make sure to turn right at the first, somewhat faint intersection.
-Although the trail is official, it's steep and not very well-maintained, looking more like an unofficial trail.
+Although the trail is official, it looks unofficial: steep, rocky, and not very well-maintained, it’s slow going.

 The redwoods begin immediately below the spring and extend down along the bottom of the ravine.
-The biggest and best redwoods are the group right below the spring.
+In winter the sound of the burbling brook fills the grove.
+The biggest and best redwoods are the group by the trail intersection right below the spring.
 Just a few yards further down the ravine the redwoods taper off in size, and eventually signs of logging appear.
 The trail descends at a ridiculously steep gradient for another mile or so; as it does, the redwood forest gets progressively lusher and more attractive, but it’s all second growth.

-There’s a 5-way trail intersection at the spring but the redwoods only extend for a few yards on each of the trails.
+There’s a 5-way trail intersection at the spring; the redwoods only extend for a few yards on each of the trails.

 Avoid the steep climb on the way back by taking the International Trail, which is longer but has a much more reasonable gradient than the Colier Springs trail.
 As the trail curves out of the ravine, the redwoods become tiny and then disappear.